terrorizer1980/plugins_task/src/main/resources/Documentation/task.md

 currently in-progress or not.
 A CI system may use this to ensure that it only runs one verification instance for a specific change.
 Either a pass or fail key is mandatory for leaf tasks.
 A task with a fail criteria, but no pass criteria, will pass if it otherwise would be ready.
+Setting this to "True" is useful for defining blocking criteria that do not actually have a task to execute.

 Example:
 ```